paulrobertlloyd/paulrobertlloyd-v4/src/_content/articles/2009-02-10-simply_walsall.md

 [Walsall Metropolitan Borough Council][1], after many year under [Labour rule][2], became a Conservative council in 2004.
 This led to a number of construction projects being initiated in the area, most notably upgrades to the ring road, canal-side developments on Wolverhampton Street, and the creation of a new Civic Quarter in the town centre.
 Possibly to reflect this change in direction, in 2005 the council revealed a modernised logo, and simplified its name to *Walsall Council*.

-{% include 'figure' with '/images/2009/02/simply_walsall/council_logos.png'
+{% render 'figure' with '/images/2009/02/simply_walsall/council_logos.png'
   caption: 'Walsall Council: The original logo and the revised version (2005).'
 %}